alexstaravoitau/navoshta.github.io/_posts/2017-05-26-kitti-lidar.md

 ## Lidar

 The dataset in question contains 114 lidar point cloud frames over duration of 11 seconds.
-This equals to approximately 10 frames per second, which is a very decent scanning rate, given that we get a 360° field-of-view with each frame containing ~120,000 points — that is a fair amount of data to stream in realtime.
+This equals to approximately 10 frames per second, which is a very decent scanning rate, given that we get a 360° field-of-view with each frame containing approximately 120,000 points — a fair amount of data to stream in realtime.
 Not to clutter the visualizations we will randomly sample 20% of the points for each frame and discard the rest.

 We will additionally visualize _tracklets_, e.g. labeled objects like cars, trams, pedestrians and so on.
 With a bit of math we will grab information from the KITTI tracklets file and work out each object's bounding box for each frame, feel free to check out the [notebook](https://github.com/navoshta/KITTI-Dataset/blob/master/kitti-dataset.ipynb) for more details.
 There are only 3 types of objects in this particular 11-seconds piece, we will mark them with bounding boxes as follows: cars will be marked in **blue**, trams in **red** and cyclists in **green**.
 Let's first visualize a sample lidar frame on a 3D plot.